 For medical device registrations, the Registrant is required to obtain a dealer’s license from the HSA, as only licensed medical device dealers are allowed to manufacture, import, or sell medical devices in Singapore.
 Applicants can apply for product registration and the dealer’s license at the same time.

 In Singapore, medical devices are classified as either Class A, B, C, or D. Class A devices include simple, low risk tools such as tongue depressors while Class D are complex, high risk objects such as heart valves.
-Non-sterile Class A medical devices are exempted from product registration and are declared in the Class A exemption list.
-Sterile Class A devices and Class B, C, and D devices required registration.
+All Class A medical devices are exempted from product registration and are to be declared in the public online Class A database.
+Class B, C, and D devices require registration.

 The Singapore Medical Device Register (SMDR) is a database that contains a list of all medical devices that are currently being used on patients.
 The database is openly accessible by anyone and the public can search for devices by using the device name, product owner, identification number, or hospital.